 - Federal and State assistance based on the results of the FAFSA need analysis, which is obtained through an application process.
 Need-based aid comes from Federal and/or State sources.

 How to Apply for Financial Aid

 - Apply for admission to the evening program.
 Your acceptance must be complete before you receive your financial aid package from Catawba College.

 - Submit a Free Application for Federal Student Aid (FAFSA) as soon as possible keeping in mind that you should complete the FAFSA at least 60 days before you plan to enroll.
-You may pick up a FAFSA in the Financial Aid Office or you may file online at www.fafsa.ed.gov.
+You may file online at www.fafsa.ed.gov.
 List Catawba's school code (002914) - and we will receive the results electronically.
 Catawba's priority filing date is March 15.

 - Expect an "Award Letter" from Catawba approximately four weeks after you submit the FAFSA.
 Make sure you turn in all requested information to the Financial Aid Office.

 - If you are a transfer student and filed the FAFSA last year, you may complete your renewal FAFSA, but be sure to add Catawba's code on the update.